 With such incredible numbers, Headset dug a bit deeper to explain what was really happening in this space.
 Their research shows that sublingual strips are driving the most sales, with two specific brands driving 70 percent of sales in December 2021: Kin Slips and Being.

-This begs the question, do you have sublingual strips on shelves?
-Its one of the best selling cannabis products in the country right now.
+Dispensary owners should confirm that sublingual strips are on their shelves, as sublingual strips rank among the best selling cannabis products in Canada right now.
 So, how are you working with your budtenders to help promote this underappreciated but explosively popular oral-product?

 Cannabis Beverages, Slowly Capturing More Attention